Simple Local Attentions Remain Competitive for Long-Context Tasks: Abstract

 \section{Abstract}

-Many NLP tasks require processing long contexts beyond the length limit of pretrained models.
-In order to scale these models to longer text sequences, many efficient long-range attention variants have been proposed.
-Despite the abundance of research along this direction, it is still difficult to gauge the relative effectiveness of these models in practical use cases, \emph{e.g.}, if we apply these models following the pretrain-and-finetune paradigm.
+Many NLP tasks require processing long contexts beyond the length limit of existing pretrained models.
+To scale these models to longer text sequences, many efficient long-range attention variants have been recently proposed.
+Despite the abundance of research in this direction, it is difficult to gauge the relative effectiveness of these models in practical use cases, \emph{e.g.}, if we apply these models following the pretrain-and-finetune paradigm.
 In this work, we aim to conduct a thorough analysis of these emerging models with large-scale and controlled experiments.
 For each attention variant, we pretrain large-size models using the same long-doc corpus and then finetune these models for real-world long-context tasks.
-Our findings reveal pitfalls of an existing widely-used long-range benchmark and show none of the tested efficient attentions can beat a simple local window attention under standard pretraining paradigms.
-Further analysis on local attention variants suggests that even the commonly used attention-window overlap is not necessary to achieve good downstream results --- using disjoint local attentions, we are able to build a simpler and more efficient long-doc QA model that matches the performance of Longformer~\citep{longformer} with half of its pretraining compute.
+Our findings reveal pitfalls of a widely-used long-range benchmark and show that the other efficient attentions fail to outperform the simple local-window attention after standard pretraining.
+Further analysis of local-attention variants suggests that even the commonly used attention-window overlap is not necessary to achieve good downstream results --- using disjoint local attentions, we are able to build a simpler and more efficient long-doc QA model that matches the performance of Longformer~\citep{longformer} with half of its pretraining compute.\footnote{The code to replicate our experiments can be found at \url{https://github.com/pytorch/fairseq/tree/main/examples/xformers}}